 Meesha Dogan, CEO of Cardio Diagnostics

 Meesha is the CEO, Co-Founder, and Director of Cardio Diagnostics, where she has led the company from breakthrough innovation to national commercialization and public listing.
 A pioneer at the intersection of epigenetics, artificial intelligence, and cardiovascular medicine, she co-invented the company’s core technology and has led its evolution from concept to clinical impact.
-Under her leadership, Cardio Diagnostics has secured strategic partnerships, multiple funding rounds, and recognition, including Fast Company’s Next Big Things in Tech, and the Biotech Breakthrough Awards.
-Dr. Dogan, who holds a PhD in Biomedical Engineering, was recently named to the Cardiovascular Business’s 40 Under 40, and is driven by both innovation and a personal mission to change the trajectory of heart disease.
+Under her leadership, Cardio Diagnostics has secured strategic partnerships, multiple funding rounds, and recognition, including Fast Company’s Next Big Things in Tech and the Biotech Breakthrough Awards.
+Dr. Dogan, who holds a PhD in biomedical engineering, was recently named to the Cardiovascular Business’s 40 Under 40, and is driven by both innovation and a personal mission to change the trajectory of heart disease.

 Christine Rohan, CEO of Vasowatch